-TOP: Nursing Process: Assessment MSC: Client Needs: Psychosocial Integrity
+REF: Pages 1-2, 3, 32 (Figure 1-1) TOP: Nursing Process: Assessment MSC:

+Client Needs: Psychosocial Integrity

-5. Which assessment finding most clearly indicates that a client may be experiencing a mental illness? - a. reporting occasional sleeplessness and anxiety. - b. reporting a consistently sad, discouraged, and hopeless mood. - c. being able to describe the difference between "as if" and "for real." - d. experiencing difficulty making a decision about whether to change jobs.
+5. Which assessment finding most clearly indicates that a patient may be experiencing a mental illness?
+The patient

+- reports occasional sleeplessness and anxiety. - reports a consistently sad, discouraged, and hopeless mood. - is able to describe the difference between "as if" and "for real." - perceives difficulty making a decision about whether to change jobs.

 The correct response describes a mood alteration, which reflects mental illness.
-The distractors describe behaviors that are mentally healthy or within the usual scope of human experience.
+The distracters describe behaviors that are mentally healthy or within the usual scope of human experience.